karakelian/karakelian.github.io/_posts/2021-10-03-Blog3-Golang.markdown

 <img src="https://miro.medium.com/max/1400/1*1SVdQfxQ3Ku3iHpSswm9rw.png" alt="MSC" width="600" height="345">

 ### Learn More About Golang
 To learn more about the programming language Go, visit [Golang][golang-io] to access documents, packages and example projects coded in Go.
 You can learn more about the fundamentals of Go, research specific documentation, and get in touch with teams of users.
-Just like any programming community, Go offers wide support through their Go [Forum][forum-io-io].
+Just like any programming community, Go offers wide support through their Go [Forum][forum-io].
 This gives users access to their Discord, Slack, and IRC Channels, along with other features that can better help and assist in your learning with the programming language.
 <br/><br/>
 Stay tuned for a new blog next week!